Aayush-varvatkar/Java_Practice/Concept-Readme.md

         - There are two primary ways to create a thread:
             1. By extending the Thread class.
             2. By implementing the Runnable interface.

+   > Thread Priority:   Thread Priority determines the relative importance of a thread in relation to other threads.
+         MIN_PRIORITY = 1 (Lowest priority)
+         NORM_PRIORITY = 5 (Default priority)
+         MAX_PRIORITY = 10 (Highest priority)